eq19/feed/_drafts/identition_zone.md

 {% include list.liquid all=true %}

+Since the _modulo 6_ is occured all over the spin then we have defined that this 4 zones should stand as ***default configuration*** as you can see on the left sidebar.

 ## Extra dimensions

 By this image you would see how the exponentiation zones should actually work on our solar system.
 But there is still not enough.